JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/September-2023-Goals.md

 - Started sample desiccation for lipid assay tomorrow

 ### September 21
 - Lipid assay test w/ Lauren.
-Tested assay w/ a variety of volumes for input material
+Tested assay w/ a variety of volumes for input material.
+Didn't work but now we know why.
+We need to dilute the samples (keeping the same volume) and treat the standards like samples after the lipid extraction
+- Wrote methods for histology manuscript
+- Admin stuff for PeerJ submission

+### September 22
+- Carb assay w/ Lauren
+- Meeting w/ Amelia about parachute science DIBP workshop
+- E5 molecular mechanisms meeting
+- Lab meeting
+- Tape station on 4 samples that failed
--
+- Outline histology manuscript intro